UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 You may use -1090.607 eV for E<sub>CO<sub>2</sub></sub>.

 To adsorb an atom onto an oxygen, click on the oxygen you want to adsorb onto (for the example of MgO the surface is symmetric, therefore all the oxygens are equivalent).
-Then go to ``Edit -> Add atoms``.
-Alternatively, you can use ``control``+``A``.
+Then go to `Edit' -> 'Add atoms`.
+Alternatively, you can use `control`+`A`.
 Type in the symbol of element (e.g., C, O) and then select the relative coordinates.
-Finally, click on ``Add`` and the new atom should appear.
+Finally, click on `Add` and the new atom should appear.

 **HW 5:** Report the converged energy of the optimized structure.